 As classic crooner Andy Williams famously sang, “It’s the holiday season!”
-What the song doesn’t make mention of, however, is that it’s also the season of building customer loyalty.
+What the song doesn’t mention is that it’s also the season of building customer loyalty.

 Building customer loyalty isn’t accomplished overnight or with one exclusive discount.
-Rather, it requires nurturing and continued effort.
-So where do you start?
-By getting those first-time holiday shoppers to make a return visit.
-Here’s how.
+In fact, it’s better to show you care in a multitude of small ways rather than one grand gesture.
+So where should a busy business owner start?
+Here are seven quick tips to motivate those first-time holiday shoppers to make a return visit.

-If you create a worthwhile, truly unique opportunity for a first-time shopper, he’s much more likely to cross your business’s threshold in the future.
-Gain an edge over large, online retailers by heightening your customer interactions: Provide tactile or interactive experiences, use technology in a cool ways, offer product demonstrations, distract children while parents shop, or tickle shoppers’ senses using methods not possible via computer screen.
+If you create a worthwhile, truly unique experience for a first-time shopper, they’re much more likely to visit your business again in the future.
+Gain an edge over large retailers by enriching your customer interactions—provide tactile or interactive experiences, offer product demonstrations, or distract children while parents shop.
 Have the magic of the holiday season carry throughout the New Year and offer these types of entertaining experiences all year round.

 3. Go the extra mile.

-The simple act of sending a personalized, handwritten note thanking new customers for their business is a small gesture that can have big impact on successfully wooing them back through your doors.
+The simple act of sending a personalized email thanking new customers for their business is a small gesture that can have a big impact on successfully wooing them back through your doors.
 Same goes for their birthday and holidays.
-Send a card with a discount that can be redeemed during the recipient’s birthday month and another during the holiday season with a private deal, gift with purchase, tiered discount offer or even an exclusive item available only to those on the mailing list.
+Send a note with a discount that can be redeemed during the recipient’s birthday month and another during the holiday season with a private deal, gift with purchase, tiered discount offer or even an exclusive item available only to those on the mailing list.

 4. Get personal.

 When customers join your loyalty program via Rewards, they’re trusting you with their personal contact information.
 Treat them in kind by offering yours.
-Sales clerks should give out a business card with a phone number and the hours they’re available.
-As a business owner, share your contact information in your initial email mailing and invite them to contact you whenever they need assistance or have questions.
-Shoppers appreciate business owners that make themselves available to their clients (as opposed to big-box retailers who are run by faceless, nameless entities that cannot be reached).
-You can also ask customers to supply you with “wish list” items.
+Sales clerks should offer a business card with a phone number and the hours they’re available.
+As a business owner, share your contact information in your initial email mailing and invite your customers to contact you whenever they need assistance or have questions.
+Shoppers appreciate business owners that make themselves personally available (as opposed to big-box retailers who are run by faceless, nameless entities that cannot be reached).
+You can also ask customers to share their “wish list” items.
 Use these ideas to expand your offerings, then reach out once you have them in stock.